AdrienBertaud/OptimizationProject/README.md

 ## Local Minima Shape for Artificial Neural Network
-by drien Bertaud, Yanis Bendali and Danya Li
+by Adrien Bertaud, Yanis Bendali and Danya Li

 ### Training and evaluating sharpness and non-uniformity, results are stored in resutls.csv.